About Rockport Millbrook Meadow Conservancy

 At the heart of Rockport's Community Life

 The Meadow and Pond belong to Rockport and offer a special place to build memories with our families and friends.
 For generations, Rockporters and visitors have skated on the Pond, fished in it, and brought their children and grandchildren to visit the ducks.
 Countless groups have visited the Meadow for picnics, fairs, festivals and weddings.
 And, each year artists come to capture its unique charm on canvas, paper or film.
 We have all been able to enjoy this beautiful green jewel right in the heart of our Town.
-But, the Meadow and Pond have been deteriorating for many years.
-The area suffered from poor drainage, weed and sediment-filled waterways, aging plantings, and large populations of invasive exotic plants.
-Now we have restored it.
-The Pond has been restored, the Mill Brook has been returned to its traditional, winding path, but much friendlier to aquatic animals, plants and people!
+The Meadow and Pond have been restored, the Mill Brook has been returned to its traditional, winding path, but much friendlier to aquatic animals, plants and people!
 We have a new Shade Garden, new Playground and "Millie", our new Granite Whale, has beached herself next to the Brook!
 We now have a fine park for Rockporters and visitors to enjoy!

 For many years the Algonquians traveled across this swampy area and sometimes camped in what we now call Millbrook Meadow while they were fishing.